consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 Protocol Changes from 0.9.2 to 0.9.3:

-- deprecate trailing slash in "exercise" url (Section 2.01)
+- Deprecate trailing slash in "exercise" url (Section 2.01)
-- clarifiaction on `expires-at` MAY vs MUST status in request respone object (Section 3.03)
+- Clarification on expires-at MAY vs MUST status in request response object (Section 3.03)

 Protocol Changes from 0.9.1 to 0.9.2: